redtexts/texts/rutgers_1916_the_left_wing.md

 There is another feature in this conception of political mass action which is not less important to us.
 It solves the dualism in the conception of the "Revolution."
-In reading some of the excellent articles in your REIVEW [sic], I often found that, up to a certain point, there was a climax, leading to a final peroration about the Revolution.
+In reading some of the excellent articles in your REVIEW, I often found that, up to a certain point, there was a climax, leading to a final peroration about the Revolution.
 Almost without exception however, there was an absolute lack of sense for reality, as to how this revolution could be expected.